vansh-seth/Web-tech-lab/Notes-CSS/Float-Clear/Readme.md

 ```

 #### Example - Float Next To Each Other
-Normally, `div` elements will be displayed on top of each other.
+Normally, `div` elements will be displayed on each other.
 However, if we use `float: left`, we can let elements float next to each other:

 ```html
 <!DOCTYPE html>